AliAmeri75/pipeline-integrity-platform/content/PLATFORM_ABSTRACT.md

-**ALIRIM — Asset Lifecycle Intelligence for Risk & Integrity Management** brings together decision-support tools developed through doctoral research at the University of Alberta.
+**ALIRIM — Asset Lifecycle Intelligence for Risk & Integrity Management** brings together decision-support tools developed through Mohammadali's doctoral research at the University of Alberta.
 The work focuses on risk-informed inspection and maintenance planning for pipelines affected by cracking, including uncertain crack initiation and growth, imperfect inspection information, repair effectiveness, failure consequences, and lifecycle cost.